 Here is the Jesus scholar, Geza Vermes, to describe the forgotten resurrection story:

 Following this earthquake, rocks were split and tombs were opened.
 Out of them emerged the risen bodies of many saints who were seen by numerous inhabitants of Jerusalem following the resurrection of Jesus (Mt 27:51-53).
 Needless to say, nothing is heard of them afterwards.

 I’m not surprised nothing was heard of these saints afterwards.

 Seeing resurrection stories as metaphorical…

 Vermes writes: Matthew’s account is best understood as symbolical and suggests that an anticipatory resurrection, the disgorging of the raised ‘saints’ (i.e. righteous) by the gaping tombs, happened immediately after Jesus had expired.
 Yet the saints are said to have appeared to ‘many’ not on Friday, but early on Sunday.
 Therefore the religious message hints at link between the death and consequent resurrection of Jesus and the general rising of the dead.
 This idea points to St Paul’s definition of the rising of Jesus as the ‘first fruits’ of the general resurrection.

 Now, this is interesting.
-If folk can take the “resurrections” of all these holy men as symbolical why not take all the resurrection accounts (including those of Jesus, p) as metaphorical?
+If folk can take the “resurrections” of all these holy men as symbolical why not take all the accounts claiming Jesus was resurrected as metaphorical too?

 David Friedrich Strauss introduced the idea of the Gospels containing untrue stories as religiously true ‘myths’.
 So the resurrection of Jesus could also be seen as one of these myths which were designed to convey a ‘religious truth’.
 Perhaps the ‘religious truth’ the resurrection stories were designed to convey was the message that, ultimately holy people always win.